Types of student loans

 While there are many ways to pay for college, federal student loans are one of the most popular options.
 These loans offer flexible payment options and often have low interest rates.
 The federal Direct Loan Program offers a few loan types.

-Direct Unsubsidized Loans are available to undergraduate, graduate and professional students.
+Direct unsubsidized loans are available to undergraduate, graduate and professional students.
 Borrowers do not need to demonstrate financial need, but these loans accrue interest immediately.
 This means that you’ll be accruing interest during school, after you graduate and during periods of deferment and forbearance.

-Direct PLUS Loans
+Direct PLUS loans

-Direct PLUS Loans are available to graduate or professional students and/or parents of dependent undergraduate students to help pay for education expenses.
+Direct PLUS Loans are available to graduate or professional students or parents of dependent undergraduate students to help pay for education expenses.
 Direct PLUS Loans (also known as graduate PLUS loans and parent PLUS loans) carry higher interest rates and higher loan origination fees than Direct Subsidized and Unsubsidized Loans.

 Types of private student loans